Braves vs. Giants Player Props Betting Odds

 MLB Props Today: Atlanta Braves

-- Strider has two starts in a row of five innings or more.
+- Fried has two starts in a row of five innings or more.

-- He is looking for his third appearance in a row with no earned runs allowed.
+- He has four appearances this season with zero earned runs allowed out of his nine chances this season.

 |Opponent